ryan-richards/Nugget-Portal/ReadMe.md

 The WiFi-Nugget platform aims to simplify Wi-Fi development on ESP32-S2 Mini and similar microcontrollers.
 For more information about WiFi-Nugget or USB nugget, visit the [official website](https://retia.io).

 ---

-Feel free to customize and expand this README as needed to provide more specific details about your captive portal project.
-Ensure that you keep it clear and informative for potential users and contributors.